 In the Shareholders' General Meeting held at May 30, 2007, the BST's shareholders approved the "Regulation for supplementary attribution of retirement pensions for age or disability" for the executive members of the Board of Directors of the former Totta that are executive members of the BST's Board of Directors (Executive Committee) and will be in office for more than fifteen years, consecutive or interpolated.
 Under this Regulation they will be entitled to a pension supplement equivalent to 80% of its gross annual salary.
 The amount of the supplementary retirement pension shall be determined by the Remuneration Committee when the time in office is less than fifteen years.
-For these situations, it is currently defined that the supplement of the pension will be 65% of gross annual salary, whenever the time in office is equal to or is more than ten years.
+For these situations, it is currently defined that the supplement of the pension will be 65% of gross annual salary, whenever the time in office is equal to or is more than ten years, and 75% of gross annual salary, whenever the time in office is equal to or is more than twelve years.
 This defined benefit plan is a supplementary plan dependent from the general Social Security system.